ixoncloud/component-workspace/README.md

 npx cdk simulate my-component
 ```

 ...this opens the simulator app in a browser and builds your component in watch-mode, which means that any changes to the component source files will trigger a rebuild and will auto-reload the simulator.
+It is also possible to test your component with platform data by configuring this in the simulator settings.

 ## Documentation